D13David/ctf-writeups/capturepoint535324/rev/ransomware_unchained/README.md

 140001000    }
 ```

 The first part is pretty common practice to avoid multiple instances of the same application running.
 The application creates a named `mutex` that has system wide visibility.
 Therefore, when another instance tries to create a mutex with the same name, this call will fail.
-The name is a rather crypting string that is passed into function `sub_1400013b0`.
+The name is a rather cryptic string that is passed into function `sub_1400013b0`.
 Lets have a quick look what this function does.

 ```c
 1400013b0    void* sub_1400013b0(char* arg1)